-Dividend earnings are derived from the District's investment accounts: CalTRUST.
+Dividend earnings are derived from the District's investment accounts: CaITRUST.

-The District prepares a quarterly investment report as required by Policy for the Boards review in November, February, May and August.
+The District prepares a quarterly investment report as required by Policy for the Boards review in October/November, January/February, April/May and July/August depending on the timing of Board meetings and availability of bank statements at reporting deadline.